kubeshark/docs/src/pages/en/troubleshooting.md

 1. The TLS connection started before the Workers started. **Kubeshark** cannot tap into an ongoing TLS connection; it needs to process the handshake to show (un)encrypted traffic in clear text.
 2. The SSL library or method isn't supported.
 There are numerous SSL/TLS libraries and methods used to encrypt and decrypt traffic. **Kubeshark** uses eBPF with specific method implementations to support the most common ones.
 You can read more about how **Kubeshark** processes TLS traffic in the [TLS/HTTPS (eBPF)](/en/encrypted_traffic) section.

 Even if, for any reason, **Kubeshark** cannot display the (un)encrypted traffic in clear text, you can still view the encrypted traffic within the Kubernetes context.
-To see the raw TCP and encrypted traffic, use the [`tcp` dissector](/en/pod_to_pod_connections#enabling-and-disabling).
+To see the raw TCP and encrypted traffic, use the [`tcp` and/or `tls` dissectors](/en/pod_to_pod_connections#enabling-and-disabling).

 ## Workers or Hub Get OOMKilled